Creating & Managing Customer Relationship Management (CRM) in Notion: Expert Guide

 - Templates: Benefit from pre-built CRM templates available in Notion’s template gallery.
 You can also create custom templates to maintain consistency across your projects and teams.

-- Integrations and API: Enhance your workflow by integrating Notion with tools like Google Calendar, Trello, Gmail, and other project management apps.
-The Notion API also allows you to automate updates and connect your CRM with other business systems easily.
+@feature to ensure smooth communication. - Integrations and API: Enhance your workflow by integrating Notion with tools like Google Calendar, Trello, Gmail, and other project management apps.
+The Notion API now supports more robust automation and data synchronization, allowing your CRM to connect with other business systems easily.

 Conclusion